SSWConsulting/SSW.Rules.Content/rules/share-your-developer-secrets-securely/rule.md

 Most systems will have variables that need to be stored securely; OpenId shared secret keys, connection strings, and API tokens to name a few.

 These secrets **must not** be stored in source control.
-It is insecure and means they are sitting out in the open, wherever code has been downloaded, for anyone to see.
+It is not secure and means they are sitting out in the open, wherever code has been downloaded, for anyone to see.

 [Do you store your secrets securely?](https://www.ssw.com.au/rules/store-your-secrets-securely/) shows different ways to store your secrets securely.
 When you use .NET User Secrets, you can store your secrets in a JSON file on your local machine.
 This is great for development, but how do you share those secrets securely with other developers in your organization?